InfernoDragon0/COTL-CustomSpineLoader/packaged/README.md

 - If you like the mod, consider donating [here](https://ko-fi.com/infernodragon0)!
 Thank you for checking out the mod!

 # Custom Spine Loader
-Currently only supports the following:
+Currently features:
-- Player Skins
+- Custom Player Spines with multi skin select

-If you would like to have a custom spine loader for other objects, such as enemies, it may be possible in the future.
+- Custom Follower Color Control

+More features to come soon!

 ### How to Load Player Skins
 After installing this plugin correctly, you should be able to navigate to ```Bepinex > plugins > CotLSpineLoader > PlayerSkins``` folder and setup your custom spine skins there.